 Oil palm plantations in Berau, accounting for 120,000 ha in 2016, constitutes approximately 1% and 10% of total oil palm planted area in Indonesia and East Kalimantan, respectively.
-In terms of production, Berau produces 11% of the Fresh Fruit Bunches (FFB) in East Kalimantan, equivalent to 1.2 million tons (Disbun Kaltim 2017, BPS 2016).
+In terms of production, Berau produces 11% of the Fresh Fruit Bunches (FFB) in East Kalimantan, equivalent to 1.2 million tons (Disbun Kaltim 2017, BPS 2016) (see Figure 1).

-Large plantation companies are the main actors in

-Berau's oil palm sector, operating 74% of total planted area, and producing 88% of FFB in 2016 (Disbun Kaltim, 2017).
-The majority of these companies are consolidated into four main plantation holding companies.5 under a plasma-nucleus business scheme, while the other half is operated independently (Disbun Berau, 2016).
+Large plantation companies are the main actors in Berau's oil palm sector , operating 74% of total planted area, and producing 88% of FFB in 2016 (Disbun Kaltim, 2017).
+The majority of these companies are consolidated into four main plantation holding companies.5 operated independently (Disbun Berau, 2016) (see Figure 2).